meysamshahbazi/yo7trt/README.md

 ## ToDo:

-- [ ] add how to section
+- [x]  Add how to section

+- [x]  Add sctript for generating trt model

-- [ ]  add sctript for generating trt model
+- [ ]  Add section for generating onnx model in python

+- [ ]  Add function for parse and generate onnx model